Relishing winter in Duluth

 We shopped on Superior Street, drank craft beer at Fitger's Brewhouse, walked on the dunes outside our cottage and warmed up with mochas.

-One November, we skied at Snowflake Nordic Center and stayed at Fitger's Inn in the old brewery complex, where we also went to a dinner theater and shopped.
+One November, we skied at Snowflake Nordic Center and stayed at Fitger's Inn in the old brewery complex, where we listened to live music and shopped.

 And one March, we got to Duluth just ahead of a blizzard and woke up to 20 inches of new snow and 70 mph winds.